iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

 1. In the **Insurance Carrier** text box, type the name of the carrier that insures the vehicle.

-2. In the **Policy Number** box, type the policy number of the vehicle.
+2. In the **Policy Number **text box, type the policy number of the vehicle.

-3. In the **Claim Number** box, type the claim number assigned by the vehicle's insurance carrier.
+3. In the **Claim Number** text box, type the claim number assigned by the vehicle's insurance carrier.

-4. In the **Contact Name** box, type a contact name at the carrier at the insurance company.
+4. In the **Contact Name** text box, type a contact name at the carrier at the insurance company.

 ## Add damage details